brandonserna/sentiment2emoji/README.md

 🤩 Sentiment2Emoji 🤩

 Find an emoji for a passage of text.
-This project uses machine learning to predict the sentiment (multivariate) of a given string and return an appropriate emoji.
+This project uses machine learning to predict the sentiment of a given string and return an appropriate emoji.
 There is a web service provided using flask that is can be found at the demo link below.

+__Note__ — Emojis are best seen on updated iOS or a mac, sometimes the conversion for anger/surprised doesn't show up correctly

 _Emotions_: